CGI 101: Team Structure and Roles

 The following are technical roles:

-A technical director is usually a half artist/half coder.
-In many studios these are a very critical role for productivity.
-TDs usually write scripts within and between the various art tools in order to achieve automated workflows.
-These scripts are not incredibly polished but they are functional and written on demand.
+A technical director (TD) is a critical role that requires an equal parts artist and coder.
+TDs usually write scripts within and between the various art tools in order to achieve automated workflow.
+These scripts are not incredibly polished, but they are functional and written on demand.
 TDs fix issues in connecting tools together.
-They tend to not have great art skills but they understand what the artists are doing and support them.
+They don't need to have top-tier art skills, but should be able to understand what the artists are doing and support them.

 This is a role focused on the low level.

-For many complex effects usually one needs to turn to a shader artist.
+For many complex effects, teams will need to turn to a shader artist.
 This is a technical artist who can create new shaders to meet specific needs.
-These shaders can be created via many different means.
-These ahder artists often can code.
+These artists can often code as well.

 Head of Pipeline

 The pipeline refers to the process of moving results from modeling to animation to lighting to rendering and composition.
-In order to achieve good productivity the head of pipeline will choose the various technologies to use in each part of the pipeline, how the versions of the data are stored (often usually a tool called Shotgun), how artists report work is done, what are the stages where work is reviewed, how is rendering scheduled, and how final results are delivered.
+To optimize productivity and group performance, the head of pipeline will be in charge of decision-making when it comes to the various technologies used in each part of the pipeline, how the versions of the data are stored (often usually a tool called Shotgun), how artists report that their work is complete, the stages in which work is reviewed, how rendering is scheduled, and how final results are delivered.
 The head of pipeline knows what each department in the studio needs and fulfills those needs.

-The head of pipeline is in essence responsible for the studios throughput via designing a software + social system.
+The head of pipeline is, in essence, responsible for the studio's throughput via designing a software + social system that maximizes team effectiveness.

 CG Team Leads

-Each department generally has a team lead who is responsible for the quality that is produced by their team.
-They are usually have the most experience in that specific subject matter and have the ability to take over a task from their team members if a project needs extra help.
+Each department generally has a team lead who is responsible for maximizing their team performance and maintaining high-quality output.
+They are usually have the most experienced in that specific subject matter and have the ability to take over a task from their team members if a project needs extra help.

 They are usually referred to as: